 “I must have been dreaming.
 It was so real.
 Lucas was here.
 He was running around.”

-I suddenly felt as if I were at a fortune teller’s office instead of an acupuncture clinic.
+I suddenly felt as if I were at a fortune teller’s tent instead of an acupuncture clinic.
 A swell of emotion rose up inside me.
 I struggled to speak.

 “I got a puppy.
 I was going to take him back to the pet store when I left here.”